TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

   locate a "landmark file" (either ``Lib\os.py`` or ``pythonXY.zip``) to deduce the "Python Home".
 If a Python home is found, the relevant sub-directories added to :data:`sys.path` (``Lib``, ``plat-win``, etc) are based on that folder.
-Otherwise, the core Python path is constructed from the PythonPath stored in the registry.
+Otherwise, the core Python path is constructed kutoka the PythonPath stored in the registry.

 * If the Python Home cannot be located, no :envvar:`PYTHONPATH` is specified in